cty20010831/STAR-Lab-Website/research/index.md

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="Neural computations of threat in the aftermath of combat trauma" style="rich" %}

 {% include section.html %}